CritFailMods/Icarus-Mods/README.md

 # Icarus-Mods
 CritFail_ExoticTalent_Mod_v1_P.pak -- "Waste Not" talent upgrade (Exotics instead of Stone as the secondary resource)

-This will have the following changes in-game - when you mine stone or any ore (iron, copper, gold etc. and oxite/silica/sulfur) there is a 1/2/3% chance (based on the number of points invested in the talen) of mining Exotics as a secondary resource.
+When you mine stone or any ore (iron, copper, gold etc. and oxite/silica/sulfur) there is a 1/2/3% chance of mining Exotics as a secondary resource.
 The amount earned does increase based on what pickaxe you are using (i.e. you will get more using the Inaris workshop pickaxe than anything else).

 Installation instructions - after downloading file, go to:
 C:\Program Files(x86)\Steam\steamapps\common\Icarus\Icarus\Content\Paks - if you have not already done so, create a folder in the Paks folder and name it 'mods'.